joegroner/demorobot/CONTRIBUTE.md

 export default HelloWorld
 ```

-As you can see, DemoMonkey expects you to get an `UndoElement`, that describes how to revert your command.
+As you can see, DemoRobot expects you to get an `UndoElement`, that describes how to revert your command.
 It takes four parameters: the targeted node, the modified attribute of that node, the original value and the replaced value.

 When you now, reload your extension, you can turn your configuration on and off and the replacements should be reverted every time you turn it off.